 limit_image_cache (bool) – If True, limit image cache size.

-rev_byteorder (bool) – If True, render with reverse byte order, leading to RGB(A/X) output instead of BGR(A/X).
+rev_byteorder (bool) – If True, render with reverse byte order, leading to RGB{A/x} output rather than BGR{A/x}.

 Other pixel formats are not affected.